zenglenn42/menu-drawer/README.md

 ### [Add routes to input data](#contents)

 Accordions don't have routes, just text `content` that comes from the input data.
-I alter the schema to support routes associated with menu selections:
+I alter the schema to support menu selection route:

 ```javascript
 # src/api/inputdata.js